klippa-app/go-libtiff/README.md

 }
 ```

+### Instance re-use

+Since libtiff allows you to open multiple files at the same time and operate on them, you can re-use the instance
+for multiple files.
+This is more efficient than opening a new instance for every file.

 ## libtiff tools

 You can use any of the libtiff tools by importing a tool package, for example: